 We like to tell the students that band is the instruments you blow into. although this is not completely true, it is an easy way to compare band and orchestra.

 Band is an instrumental ensemble made up of the following instruments: Flute, Clarinet, Oboe, Bassoon, Saxophone, Trumpet, French Horn, Trombone, Baritone, Tuba, and Percussion.

 What is orchestra?

 We like to tell the students that "orchestra has instruments with strings."
 Orchestra is an instrumental ensemble made up of the following instruments: Violin, Viola, Bass, and Cello.

 What is the Unified Arts Rotation?

-We now have a quarterly rotation for 6th-grade arts: media, drama, visual arts, and dance or choir as well as year-long offerings of band, orchestra, choir, or dance.
+We now have a quarterly rotation for 6th-grade arts: media, drama, visual arts, and choir.

-The 6th grade is the last time students are able to enroll in an instrumental ensemble.
+The 6th grade is the last time students are able to enroll in Orchestra, Dance, and Band.

 Differences between Elementary and Middle School in the Arts Department